Alex Kirilloff Player Props: Twins vs. Braves

-The Minnesota Twins, including Alex Kirilloff (.222 slugging percentage in past 10 games, including zero home run), take on starting pitcher Bryce Elder and the Atlanta Braves at Truist Park, Tuesday at 7:20 PM ET.
+The Minnesota Twins, including Alex Kirilloff (.259 slugging percentage in past 10 games, including zero home run), battle starting pitcher Kolby Allard and the Atlanta Braves at Truist Park, Wednesday at 12:20 PM ET.

-He racked up two hits (going 2-for-4) in his last appearance against the Braves.
+In his last game he had a one-hit showing (1-for-3) against the Braves.

 Alex Kirilloff Game Info & Props vs. the Braves